-- Take each ball of coloured sugar paste and roll in thinly between two sheets of grease-proof paper.
-We rolled our paste to about a 1 mm.
+To make your Valentine sweets roll each colour of fondant thinly between two sheets of baking parchment.
+We rolled our sugar paste to about a 1 mm.

-- Lay out your biggest hearts and dampen the paintbrush in the saucer of water and dab it onto each large heart.
+Lay out your biggest hearts and dampen the pastry brush in the saucer of water and dab it onto each large heart.
 (You just want it slightly damp, not dripping.)

-- Allow to dry out over night.
-Then they’ll be firm enough to pop in a bag without loosing their shape or sticking together.
+Allow your valentine sweets to dry out over night.
+In the morning they should be firm enough to pop in a bag without loosing their shape or sticking together.

 More Fun Valentine Crafts For Kids: